The Manual Compliance Approach: What It Actually Involves

 - Jurisdiction auto-detection: Candidate location triggers correct compliance workflow automatically

-- Audit trails: Every disclosure, consent, opt-out logged with timestamps—provable compliance
+- Audit trails: Every disclosure, consent, opt-out logged with timestamps—provable compliance for audits or litigation

 Time Savings Analysis